Oman–United States relations: 21st century

 Vice President Dick Cheney visited Oman in 2002, 2005, and 2006.

 In March 2005, the U.S. and Oman launched negotiations on a Free Trade Agreement that were successfully concluded in October 2005.
 The FTA was signed on 19 January 2006, and went into force on 1 January 2009.

 Following the termination of the British Persian Gulf Residency and withdrawal of British troops in 1971, the U.S. and Oman have maintained a strong defense partnership with the latter earning accolades for its leadership role in the mediation of the Yemeni Civil War and the negotiations that formed the 2015 Joint Comprehensive Plan of Action (JCPOA) and its overall promotion of stability in the region.

+Donald Trump says "Oman will behave just like everybody else.
+Or, we'll have to blow them up."

+On May 27, 2026, during the 2026 Iran war, U.S. President Donald Trump directly threatened Oman: “Oman will behave just like everybody else, or we will have to blow them up.”
+The threat came after reports that Iran and Oman were discussing a joint toll system for ships passing through the Strait of Hormuz.
+The next day, on May 28, U.S. Treasury Secretary Scott Bessent stated that Oman will not participate in imposing tolls on ships and vessels transiting the Strait of Hormuz after previously threatening to impose sanctions against them the same day.
+On August 17, 2026 Trump threatened to "bomb the shit out of" Oman if the country "gets in the way" of discussions with Iran, citing parallel talks between Iran and Oman to achieve a deal on managing the Hormuz.